UPCBarcelonaTech/green_apr/README.md

+## Data for responding RQs

+### RQ 1

+The RQ1 is answered from the data provided in the summary files [results/energy_summary/](results/energy_summary/) and [results/row_data/](results/row_data/).

+### RQ 2

+The RQ2 is also answered from the data provided in the summary files [results/energy_summary/](results/energy_summary/) and [results/row_data/](results/row_data/).

+### RQ 3

+The RQ3 is answered from:
+- The NPC metric that we computed, which is available at[results/row_data/metrics/npc](results/row_data/metrics/npc).
+- Information about difficulty of fixing bugs obtained from ´Motwani, M., Sankaranarayanan, S., Just, R. et al. Do automated program repair techniques repair hard and important bugs?.
+Empir Software Eng 23, 2901–2947 (2018). https://doi.org/10.1007/s10664-017-9550-0´
+The raw data is available at: https://github.com/LASER-UMASS/AutomatedRepairApplicabilityData/

+These metrics (e.g., NCP, difficulty of repairing, etc) are studied together with the energy consumption.
+The correlation between variables are available at: [results/row_data/metrics/values_correlation_LLMbased.json](results/row_data/metrics/values_correlation_LLMbased.json) and [results/row_data/metrics/values_correlation_traditionalAPR.json](results/row_data/metrics/values_correlation_traditionalAPR.json)

+### RQ 4

+The summary of the energy consumed during fine-tuning is available in the folder [results/energy_summary/finetune_llm](results/energy_summary/finetune_llm)

 ## Detailled explanation of data available in this appendix.

 All the results of this experiments are obtained from the data disposed in folder [results/](results/)